 She was impressed he was able to joke when in such obvious pain.

 “I’ll bring you a nightshirt,” she promised, helping him into bed.
+He stretched out and she covered him with the blankets.
 “Will you be all right while I fetch fresh water and clean bandages for your wounds?”

 He nodded tiredly.
-Digging beneath his blankets, he retrieved her smock and handed it to her.
+Digging beneath the covers, he retrieved her smock and handed it to her.

 The garment held the heat of his body and warmed her palms.
 Folding it, she tried not to imagine it caressing his bare skin.

 “Tackle him if he tries to leave again, Sergeant Phillips,” she called over her shoulder as she headed to the surgery for supplies.

 Skinner tied his horse and Mulder’s pinto to the rail of his porch.
 Looking up at the house, he imagined bringing Dana here on their wedding night.
 At the threshold, he would lift her into his arms.
 The train of her gown would hang to the entryway floor; it would brush the stairs as he carried her up to the front bedroom.
 There, he would set her on her feet and, even though she would be wearing heeled shoes, she would barely come up to his chin.
 He would then sit to watch her undress, if she let him.
 Or maybe he would remain standing and help her?
 In any case, when she was finally, completely undressed, he would lead her to their bed.
 A wide bed with a new feather mattress and a white canopy.
 They would lie there together while he kissed her lips and caressed her soft, pale skin.
 When she was ready, they would consummate their marriage.
 He would perform the act gently, so as not to hurt or frighten her too much her first time.